ee-leaf

 But keeping that shovel in hand for a little while longer will help you in the long run.
 To increase the likelihood that next year’s crop will be even better, take steps now that will improve your soil and lessen your labor.

-1. Clean up your beds.
+1. Clean up unhealthy plants.

 After harvesting your crops, it’s important to remove any diseased or infested plants before the winter.
 Infected plant skeletons can harbor pests and disease if left in place.
 Removing these spent annuals and pruning back affected perennials removes the debris and food source for any pests that may have taken hold.
 If your raised beds did get hit with fungus or pests, consider burying old plants in a trench away from your garden.
 You can also bag them up for hauling away by curbside pickup.